 While many festivals are celebrated with full gusto at the temple, the annual festival of Brahmotsavam (May/June) is one of the grandest festivals that is celebrated by the temple and is attended by thousands of devotees from far and near.

-Along with the images and idols of Shiva and his consort Saurabhya Kudalaambal., one can find granite images of other Gods also, like those of Lord Ganesha, Lord Murugan, nandi and Navagraha, in the hall that leads to the sanctum.
+Along with the images and idols of Shiva and Saurabhya Kudalaambal., one can find granite images of other Gods also, like those of Lord Ganesha, Lord Murugan, nandi and Navagraha, in the hall that leads to the sanctum.

 Compare quotes from upto 3 travel agents for free